-Etsy changed my life.
+In 2005, I had no idea that Etsy would change my life.
 It was essentially free until I sold something, and it allowed me to dream of other things I could make, and sell.
 I opened my own e-commerce website, and between that, Etsy and eBay, I felt like a real entrepreneur.
-I sold over 4,000 items on Etsy over seven years, developing several unique bath & body items, many lines of themed perfume, and a downloadable tutorial on DIY product labels, not to mention the soy candles.
+I sold over 4,000 items on Etsy over ten years, developing several unique bath & body items, many lines of themed perfume, and a downloadable tutorial on DIY product labels, not to mention the soy candles.

 In 2010, we decided to homeschool our children, and I started to dismiss my nail clients, and close my online stores.

 But the urge to SELL, brand, market, and meet my goals never left me.
 I started to dream of blogging for profit, but I could never figure out what to write about, despite hours of brainstorming.
 I had the desire, but my conscience would not let me move forward.

 Sadly, in 2014, I talked my poor family into another round of selling handmade lip balm, as I tried to resurrect a business to run together.
 I could talk selecting the right domain name, product photography, label design, and shipping costs all day, and night long!
 Why don’t these people like running a business like me!?!?
 But by 2015, I shut that door again.